 History and background . . .

-There is a long tradition of music therapy in the Czech Republic (former Czechoslovakia).
-It stems from the heritage of music culture and folklore, from the foundations of special education, as well as from music-educational principles.
-And above all, it is bound to the psychotherapeutic influence as the prevailing course of Czechoslovak music therapy in the 1970s and 1980s.
+There is a long tradition of music therapy in the Czech Republic (former Czechoslovakia), drawing on the heritage of music culture and folklore, the foundations of special education and the principles of music education.
+Above all, the origins stem from the psychotherapeutic influence (connected with the name of Christoph Schwabe) as the prevailing course of Czechoslovak music therapy in the 1970s and 1980s.
+The use of music therapy in the Czech Republic dates back to the 1970s.
+At the time, elements of music therapy were intentionally implemented in psychiatry practice and social education.
+Jitka Vodňanská and Josef Krček are two out of many other pioneers.

-We need to return back to the origins of music therapy in the Czech Republic to understand better the below stated foundations of current music therapy position at our territory.
-The pioneers of music therapy in Czechoslovakia and later the Czech Republic include primarily: Markéta Gerlichová, Katarína Grochalová, Lubomír Holzer, Jiří Kantor, Josef Krček, Noemi Komrsková, Matěj Lipský, Marcela Litovová, Štěpánka Lišková, Jitka Pejřimovská, Lenka Počtová, Tomáš Procházka, Jana Procházková, Dana Pšeničková, Zdeněk Šimanovský, Libuše Turečková, Zdeněk Vilímek, Jitka Schánilcová Vodňanská, Jana Weber.
-They were in the beginning and have helped with develop of Czech music therapy.
-Some of them studied music therapy in foreign countries (Austria, Germany, Sweden, Switzerland, UK, US) and have brought inspirations into our country.
+Other pioneers of music therapy in Czechoslovakia and later the Czech Republic include primarily (in alphabetical order): Markéta Gerlichová, Katarína Grochalová, Lubomír Holzer, Jiří Kantor, Josef Krček, Noemi Komrsková, Matěj Lipský, Marcela Litovová, Štěpánka Lišková, Jitka Pejřimovská, Lenka Počtová, Tomáš Procházka, Jana Procházková, Dana Pšeničková, Zdeněk Šimanovský, Libuše Turečková, Zdeněk Vilímek, Jitka Schánilcová Vodňanská, Jana Weber.
+Some of them studied music therapy in foreign countries (Austria, Germany, Sweden, Switzerland, UK, US) and brought inspiration to our country.

 - Psycho-therapeutic music therapy (clinical)